bluesky/databroker/README.md

-DataPortal
+Data Broker
 ==========

-* broker -- a unified interface to multiple data sources
+a unified interface to data sources
-* muggler -- tools to acccessing data in a convenient, workable format
-* replay -- a graphical interface to data, during and after collection

 Badges!
 =======